 The "Environmental Microbiology" group is funded from two sources:

-• On a small scale: Annual institutional projects assigned to each researcher according to the priorities of CIB in a particular year.
+• On a micro scale: Annual institutional projects assigned to each researcher according to the priorities of CIB in a particular year.
 This funding permits limited scientific research, maintenance of the infrastructure, and provides office supplies and participation in scientific conferences.

 • On a large scale: Competitive grants from agencies of the federal government of Mexico, from agencies abroad, and from industry.
 This funding supports research, purchasing of new equipment, and acquiring out-of-country services.
 The group does not provide any scientific services.